jamieson-olsen/daphne3/README.md

 # DAPHNE3 Firmware Overview
-Zynq UltraScale+ (Kria K26) firmware components for the PL
+Zynq UltraScale+ (Kria K26) firmware for the PL

-This is not the complete firmware design, but rather some of the major components that will need to be instantiated at the top level of the PL "logic side" of the Zynq.
+This is the firmware design for the Zynq UltraScale+ Kria device, programmable logic (PL) side.
+The top level source has been changed from graphical to pure VHDL and the project type changed from regular Vivado project flow to Vivado non-project flow driven by a tcl build script.

-## DAPHNE3 Entity
+## DAPHNE3 Top Level

-Currently the Kria top level entity is a graphical schematic which has blocks for the PS, AXI interconnects, various IP and custom firmware blocks.
-This entity, DAPHNE3 will become another block in this top level schematic.
-This DAPHNE3 block is a wrapper containing the following firmware blocks:
+DAPHNE3.vhd consists of the following functional blocks:

+* Zynq PS (Xilinx IP)
+* AXI SmartConnect (Xilinx IP)
-* Front End Alignment and Synchronization Logic
+* Front End Alignment and Synchronization Logic (RTL)
-* Spy Buffers
+* Spy Buffers (RTL)
-* Timing Endpoint
+* Timing Endpoint (RTL)
+* SPI master for stand alone DAC chips (RTL)
+* SPI master for AFE chips and associated DAC chips (RTL)
+* SPI master for the current monitor (RTL)
+* I2C master for a bunch of devices (Xilinx IP)
+* Misc stuff (RTL)
-* Core Logic (Self-triggered mode sender, streaming sender) + 10G transcievers
+* Core Logic (RTL)

-There are three AXI-LITE slave interfaces exposed: one for the Front End control register, another AXI-LITE slave interface for the spy buffers, and finally one AXI-LITE interface for configuring the timing endpoint.
-Each of these interfaces will need to be connected to the AXI interconnects and assigned a base address.
+These functional blocks tie together using AXI-LITE interconnect buses so that the processor side of the Zynq (PS) can access them.

 ## Front End Alignment